barnjamin/zk-experiments/README.md

 ZK Experimentation
 -------------------

-- circuits - Holds circuit definitions
+- circuits - Holds circuit definitions (except for those used by Groth16 dApp)

+- groth16/
-- contracts - Holds Algorand app definition for verification of Groth16 snark
+  + contracts - Holds Algorand app definition for verification of Groth16 snarks

-- sanitycheck - For reading in and verifying output of RISC0 compute
+  + gnark - experimental
+  + zokrates - circuits and scripts used in Zokrates-Algorand workflow (see figure below)

 - host - Definition for controller of RISC0 ZKVM